redis/redis-benchmarks-specification/.github/ISSUE_TEMPLATE/benchmark-spec-request.md

 ---
 name: Benchmark Specification Request
-description: File a benchmark SPEC request for improvement or addition
+about: File a benchmark SPEC request for improvement or addition
 title: "[SPEC]: "
 labels: ["spec", "triage"]
 assignees: